cultuurnet/udb3-search-docs/region.md

 The `regionId` URL parameter only accepts complete region ids, and wildcards are not supported.
 Any incomplete id will return zero results.

-Note that filtering the documents by region using the URL parameter does the filtering on-demand, which may be slower but more accurate.
+Note that filtering the documents by region using the URL parameter does the filtering on-demand, which may be slower but up to date.
 This is contrary to advanced queries, which use a cached list of regions per document.

 ## Advanced queries